Pelagicore/software-factory/docs/chapters/workflow/release/howto-release-pelux.rst

   * Create a branch in each layer we maintain matching the Yocto release that this PELUX release is targeting.
 This probably already exists, in which case make sure that the branch is up-to-date.
+For most cases, since we usually target the latest release, this means pushing master to the release branch.
   * Create a tag in the branch pointing to the latest commit in the branch.

 * Create a release branch in pelux-manifests.